BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/intranet_overview.md

 # Intranet

-Intranet is an Area where Laboratory can see information about the samples that they have preeviously uploaded.
+Intranet is an Area where Laboratory staff can see information about the samples that they have preeviously uploaded.

 It is important to mention that Laboratory can only get information from their own samples.